rigetti/qcs-sdk-rust/crates/python/README.md

 While this package can be used directly, [pyQuil](https://pypi.org/project/pyquil/) offers more functionality and a higher-level interface for building and executing Quil programs.
 This package is still in early development and breaking changes should be expected between minor versions.

+# Documentation

+Documentation for the current release of `qcs_sdk` is published [here](https://rigetti.github.io/qcs-sdk-rust/qcs_sdk.html).
+Every version of `quil` ships [with type stubs](https://github.com/rigetti/qcs-sdk-rust/tree/main/crates/python/qcs_sdk) that provide type hints and documentation to Python tooling and editors that support the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) or similar.

 ## Troubleshooting

 ### Enabling Debug logging